-After the 500-ft flight leg is completed, the sUAS will still be over 60 n mi (110 km) from the high wind eyewall when it begins its initial ascent.
-Each altitude below would be maintained for 5 min.
+The following are add-ons to the mission and will be completed as battery life dictates.
+After the 500-ft flight leg is completed, the sUAS will likely still be over 60 n mi (110 km) from the high wind eyewall.
+The sUAS will begin an ascent pattern at the altitudes below.
+Each altitude will be maintained for at least 5 min with actual length determined by remaining battery life and storm structure.